-The beautiful Rock of Cashel is a spectacular structure set in the Tipperary countryside.
+The beautiful Rock of Cashel is a spectacular structure set in the Tipperary countryside on an outcrop of limestone.
 Here is everything you need to know about the Rock of Cashel.

-The Rock of Cashel is home to the most impressive cluster of medieval buildings in Ireland.
+The Rock of Cashel is home to the most remarkable collections of medieval buildings in Ireland.

-Located in the heart of Cashel Town in County Tipperary, this magical and historic landmark is a must-visit when exploring the Emerald Isle.
+Cashel is Ireland’s next must-visit destination, located in the heart of the historic town of County Tipperary, this magical and historic landmark is a must-visit when exploring the Emerald Isle.

 It is here that St. Patrick converted King Aengus to Christianity and baptised him.
 King Aengus then went on to be Ireland’s first Christian ruler.